Superman: Krypton Coaster: Statistics

 The 4025 ft Superman: Krypton Coaster stands 183 ft tall.
 With a top speed of 70 mph, the ride ties with Iron Rattler as the fastest roller coaster at Six Flags Fiesta Texas.
-The ride features six inversions including a 145 ft vertical loop, a zero-g roll, a 78 ft cobra roll and two corkscrews.
+The ride features six inversions including a 145 ft vertical loop, a Spriling Camelback (also known as a zero-g roll), a 78 ft cobra roll and two Flatspins, similar to a corkscrew.

 Trains

 Superman: Krypton Coaster operates with three floorless trains.
 Each train seats 32 riders in eight rows of four.
 This gives the ride a theoretical hourly capacity of 1600 riders per hour.
 The open-air trains feature seats which leave riders' legs dangling above the track.
 Riders are restrained with over-the-shoulder restraints.
 As the trains are floorless, the station has a retractable floor for safe boarding.